joeclark-phd/data-engineers-manual/manuscript/chapter04.md

 in Chapters 9 and 10.

 ## References & Recommended Reading

+- Codd, E. F. (1970).
+A Relational Model of Data for Large Shared Data Banks.  *Communications of the ACM 13*(6), pp. 377-387.

 - "Data Manipulation at Scale".
 MOOC by Bill Howe of U. Washington.
 Via [Coursera](https://www.coursera.org/learn/data-manipulation).